andkom/zxcounter/README.md

 ZX Counter
 ==========

-**ZX Counter** is the alternative software for the [Arduino](http://en.wikipedia.org/wiki/Arduino)-based [Geiger counter](http://en.wikipedia.org/wiki/Geiger_counter) [DIYGeigerCounter](https://sites.google.com/site/diygeigercounter/).
+**ZX Counter** is an alternative software for the [Arduino](http://en.wikipedia.org/wiki/Arduino)-based [Geiger counter](http://en.wikipedia.org/wiki/Geiger_counter) [DIYGeigerCounter](https://sites.google.com/site/diygeigercounter/).
 The software uses the same pin layout as the [default sketch](https://sites.google.com/site/diygeigercounter/software), so it can be used without changing the hardware.

 Features
 --------